 This is mainly a security measure and doesn't really need to be activated unless you are using Wi-Fi in a public place.
 You'll be able to switch this off in your router's settings.

-Another useful app for transferring music, photos and videos is AirDroid.
+Another useful app for transferring music, photos, videos and other files is AirDroid.
 Airdroid lets you organize and manage your smartphone on your PC or Mac, transfer files remotely, and send files the other way (ie from smartphone to computer).
-Find out more in our Airdroid tutorial.

 Do you use Portal?
 Or do you have another way to transfer from PC to Android phone?
 Let us know in the comments.